SPEECH & AUDIO PROCESSING & RECOGNITION - 2023/4

-Expected prior learning: Module EEE3008–Digital Signal Processing A (6-dpA), or equivalent learning about signal processing.
+Expected prior learning: Module EEE3008–Fundamentals of Digital Signal Processing or equivalent learning about signal processing.

 Module purpose: The module discusses basic concepts, signal processing methods and human computer interaction applications of speech processing and recognition including auditory perception and psychoacoustics.
 You will be taught how to extract salient features from speech signals, how to design a model of spoken language, how to perform recognition and training, and given an insight into current research on spontaneous speech recognition, such as speaker adaptation and solutions for robustness to noise.
 Demonstrations, interesting illustrations and working examples will be given.
 Successful students can either proceed to do PhDs or get jobs in the R & D departments of industry, i.e. jobs that are at a higher level than mere software package operators.
 The presented techniques have many other applications beyond speech, including expert systems and financial modelling.

 Module EEEM030 contributes to the development of student’s knowledge in audio and speech processing and recognition, which may be useful for their taking of other modules such as:

 - EEEM071 Advanced Topics in Computer Vision and Deep Learning

 - EEEM004 60 Credit Standard Project

 - EEEM068 Applied Machine Learning